jlpteaching/ECS154B/syllabus/syllabus.md

 #### Justin Perona (<jlperona@ucdavis.edu>)

-I have a lot of experience teaching computer architecture.
-This is my 8th time TAing for ECS 154B.
+This is my 8th time TAing for ECS 154B, from 2015 until now.
-In addition, I taught (as instructor) ECS 154A in Summer Session II 2018.
+In addition, I taught (as the instructor) ECS 154A in Summer Session II 2018.

-*Office Hours*: TBA
+*Office Hours*: 2:10 - 3:00 PM Friday

 *Office Location*: 3039 Kemper